Buying real estate in Mexico?

 Sources: Remotely Serious, Alcor BPO, Digital Nomads World

-13) Emerging tenant-protection laws will slash rent hikes and stall short-term rental growth!
+11) New tenant-protection laws will slow rent increases and may curb short-term rental growth

 Mexico City has shaken things up with new tenant-protection laws, including a rent control law that ties rent hikes to last year's inflation rate.